 SSJID's volumetric charges are based on acre-feet of water delivered as recorded for each irrigation event by division managers and ditchtenders, who record quantities of water used by each parcel of land.

 Water usage is determined by the flow rate multiplied by the duration of the water run.
 Flow rate is determined on the basis of the predetermined capacities of gates, laterals, and turnouts throughout the distribution system, together with average head during each irrigation delivery.
 Electronic flow meters are being installed at strategic locations on the District's distribution laterals to provide District staff with an additional reference when determining flow rates.
 Doppler meters will be used to compute flow rates for multiple valve and orifice gate situations.
 Magnetic meters will be used to measure volumes where pumps are used.
 Downloads from the electronic meters to the District's computer system will be used to double check usage recorded by division managers and ditchtenders.

-While the charges for water now consist of the longstanding fixed charge of $24 per acre per year, plus the volumetric charge of $3 per acre foot, those parcels that receive pressurized water from the District’s Division 9 Irrigation Enhancement Project will also continue to pay for pressurization at a rate of $30 per acre foot for the first three acre feet used on each acre in a calendar year.
+The charges for water from SSJID's Pressurized Water Service now consist of a fixed charge of $24 per acre per year, plus the volumetric charge of $3 per acre-foot.
+Those parcels that receive pressurized water from the District's Pressurized Water Service are also subject to the below described rates.

-As of the 2014 Irrigation Season the growers receiving water from the pressurized system also pay a second tier at $40 per acre foot for amounts in excess of the first three acre feet used on each acre in the same calendar year, These customers will continue to be billed monthly for the pressurization service and must pay the bills within 30 days of the “Bill Date” to continue receiving pressurized water.
+These customers will be billed monthly for the pressurization service and must pay the bills within 30 days of the "Bill Date" to continue receiving pressurized water.